fglx-c/Exploring-Scientific-Hypothesis-Generation-with-Mamba/README.md

 3. `data/ct/*.csv`: The `data/ct` directory contains files that represent the citation network for all papers.
 4. `data/gold_subset`: This directory contains our gold annotation subsets.
 5. `data/biomedical.zip`: This directory contains our biochemical datasets.
-6. `evaluation` contain sample evaluation code.
+6. `evaluation` contains sample evaluation code.

 ## Quickstart for NLP domain